 - Less than one-third of all sore throats are bacterial, the most common bacteria being Group A streptococcus (GAS).

 - Children 5 years to 15 years of age are the most common age group infected by group A strep.

 - Infection is most common during the winter/early spring season.
-This is most likely due in part to the seasonal variation of Strep bacteria concentration in the community as well as the higher likelihood of close proximity due to either weather conditions and/or school attendance during winter months.
+This is likely due in part to the seasonal variation of strep bacteria concentration in the community as well as the higher likelihood of close proximity of individuals due to either weather conditions and/or school attendance during winter months.

-- Children (< 3 years of age) prolonged purulent nasal discharge, low grade fever, and enlarged and tender lymph nodes in the neck area
+- Children (< 3 years of age) prolonged purulent nasal discharge, low-grade fever, and enlarged and tender lymph nodes in the neck area

 - Children (> 3 years of age) sudden onset sore throat, moderate fever (> 101 F, 38 C), headache, upset stomach, and enlarged and tender lymph nodes in the neck area.
 Other upper respiratory symptoms such as runny nose and cough are not usually associated with strep throat.

 The majority of sore throats (70% to 85%) are caused by viruses.
 Representative examples are:

 - EBV (Epstein-Barr virus or mononucleosis) and CMV (cytomegalic inclusion virus) infections may produce a mononucleosis symptom complex (sore throat, fever, disproportionate fatigue, tender, and swollen neck lymph nodes, and commonly enlargement of the spleen and liver);

 - adenovirus (which may be associated with conjunctivitis ("pink eye");

 - influenza; and

 - miscellaneous others - herpes, rhinovirus (cause of the common "cold"), etc.